maniaclab/ciconnect-portal-markdowns/af.uchicago.edu/signup_content/signup_instructions.md

-To create an account, you can use your home organization login or your CERN login.
+To create an account, you can use your institutional ID (preferred), or your CERN ID.

+Your request will be sent to the ATLAS Analysis Facility Support Team.

 Click Continue below.